 Dangerous To Spouses/Partners Of Snorers

-If it sounds like you are suffering from a snorer’s rumblings, suggest a visit to a qualified dentist, like Dr. Frank Stone.
-You can expect that you might be saving your relationship soon… and even your lives.
+If it sounds like you are suffering from a snorer’s rumblings, talk about visiting a qualified dentist, like Dr. Frank Stone.
+It might mean that you’ll soon be enjoying a quiet night at home.

 Oral Appliance Alleviates Snoring/Sleep Apnea